Film industry: Nepal

-Nepali film does not have a very long film history, but the industry has its own place in the cultural heritage of the country.
+Nepali film does not have a very long film history, but the industry has its place in the cultural heritage of the country.
 It is often referred to as 'Nepali Chalchitra' (which translates to "Nepali films" in English).
 The terms Kollywood and Kallywood are also used, as a portmanteau of "Kathmandu" and "Hollywood"; "Kollywood" however is more frequently used to refer to Tamil cinema.
 Chhakka Panja has been considered the highest-grossing film of all time in Nepali film industry and Kohinoor the second highest.
 The Nepali films The Black Hen (2015) and Kagbeni (2006) received international acclaim.
 The Nepali feature film White Sun (Seto Surya) received the Best Film award at the 27th Singapore International Film Festival (SGIFF) in 2016.

+Sri Lanka

+The Sri Lankan film industry is a relatively young industry that began in 1947 with the film Kadawunu Poronduwa and has seen growth and development, particularly with the establishment of the State Film Corporation in 1971.

+Sri Lankan films are usually made in Sinhala and Tamil, the dominant languages of the country.

+Lester James Peries, often considered the "father" of Sri Lankan cinema, directed influential films like Rekava (1956) and The God King (1974).

+Vimukthi Jayasundara's Sulanga Enu Pinisa won the Camera d'Or for best first film at the 2005 Cannes Film Festival.

+The directors Asoka Handagama and Prasanna Vithanage, have won international awards.
+Handagama's films Asandhimitta and Alborada and Vithanage's films Gaadi and Paradise were critically acclaimed and selected for international film festivals.

+In recent years, high-budget films like Aloko Udapadi, Aba and Maharaja Gemunu based on Sinhalese epic historical stories have gained huge success.
+Furthermore, following the drastic impact on the film industry by the ongoing COVID-19 pandemic, Adaraneeya Prarthana has emerged as one of the highest-grossing films of 2022, and Gajaman is the highest-grossing Sri Lankan film of 2023.

+Chanaka Perera's film Gajaman is the first three-dimensional (3D) animation movie in Sri Lanka using motion capture technology.